keptn/keptn.github.io/content/docs/1.0.x/install/cli-install/index.md

 It is possible to run Keptn without installing the Keptn CLI.
-Current Keptn releases allow you to create a project or run a sequence using the [Keptn Bridge](../../bridge/), and this may be adequate for demos or personal environments you set up for study..
+Current Keptn releases allow you to create a project or run a sequence using the [Keptn Bridge](../../bridge/), and this may be adequate for demos or personal environments you set up for study.
 But the CLI is required for some functionality and it should be installed on production systems.